dan-maks/dare.io-pbl/Project4.md

     $ sudo service mongodb start

-Verify that the service is up and running
+Verify that the server is up and running

     $ sudo systemctl status mongodb